lenghuang/Football-CPS/notes/complex.md

 - Lower bound by lower case `diff`
 - Not expanding definitions
 - Forgetting that you hard coded `maxVel = vyD`

+### Notes for Paper:

+- Have a paragraph for explaining Domain Constraints and why we have them in place